Lee Konitz: Early life

 Konitz was born in 1927 in Chicago to Jewish emigrants Abraham Konitz (1897–1964) and Anna Getlin (1900–1973).
 Konitz had two older brothers, Sol (1919–1997) and Herman (later Herman Kaye; 1921–2005).

 His father, who was born in Brody, Austria-Hungary (now Ukraine), operated a laundry business in the back of which the family lived.
 His mother was born in the Pinsk District (now Belarus).
-Lee went to Hebrew school for a short time and went to synagogue sometimes.
+Lee went to Hebrew school for a short time and attended synagogue sometimes.
 The Konitz family was not strict religiously, but observed Jewish holidays and some dietary laws.
 Lee was ambivalent about traditional Jewish culture and said, "there was something in-groupish about the Jewish people that I saw, that I didn't like–there was always that word Gentile which I hated."
 Neither of his parents were musical but were supportive of Konitz's interest in music.

-At the age of 11, inspired by Benny Goodman, Konitz received his first clarinet.
+Aged 11, inspired by Benny Goodman, Konitz received his first clarinet.
 He received classical training from Lou Honig who also taught Johnny Griffin and Eddie Harris.
 A year later, his admiration for Lester Young led him to drop the instrument in favour of the tenor saxophone.
-He eventually moved from tenor to alto.
+He eventually moved from the tenor to the alto.
 He received saxophone training from Santy Runyon.
-Konitz's early influences were big band horn players such as Johnny Hodges, Roy Eldridge, Willie Smith and Scoops Carry.
+Konitz's early influences were big band saxophonists players such as Johnny Hodges, Roy Eldridge, Willie Smith, and Scoops Carry.
 He also greatly admired Louis Armstrong and credited the influence Benny Carter's solo on "I Can't Believe that You're in Love with Me" had on him.